meghanaraobn/dynamic-topic-generation-llama3/README.md

 * Linux or macOS (recommended)
 * Python 3
 * NVIDIA GPU + CUDA CuDNN

+## Code Structure
+The project is organized into the following directories and files:
+- data/: Contains input.txt file with sample text for testing purposes.
+- src/: Includes the main source code files.
+    - models/: Directory for model-related functionalities.
+        - model_handler.py: Script to load and save a model
+        - topic_generation_model.py: Sript to train dynamic topic generation model.
+    - scripts/: Directory for additional scripts and utilities.
+        - data_format.py: Script to handle data formatting.
+    - inference.py: Script for model inference.
+    - train.py: Script for model training.
+- dockerignore: To exclude unnecessary files from the Docker build context.
+- gitignore: To ignore certain files from version control.
+- Dockerfile: To build the project's docker image.
+- docker-compose.yml: Configuration file for docker compose.
+- environment.yml: Defines the conda environment for the project.
+- requirements.txt: Lists python dependencies required for the project.
+- task.txt: Task-related information.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.